Our Mahi

 Supporting regeneration efforts to enhance habitat health.

-A long-term restoration initiative to improve the health of Puhinui Stream, driven by collaboration between Auckland Council, local Māori iwi, and our communities.
+This is a longterm restoration project to improve the mauri and health of the Puhinui Stream, and is a collaborative effort between Auckland Council, local Māori iwi and our communities.

 Promoting innovative rangahau around wai, guided by a te ao Māori perspective.